 - 1. If your radios have DIP switches, configure the DIP switches of all devices. - 2.
-Connect the sensors to the MultiHop radios if applicable. - 3.
-Apply power to all devices. - 4.
+Connect the sensors to the MultiHop radios if applicable.

+- 3. Apply power to all devices. - 4.
 If your MultiHop radio has rotary dials, set the MultiHop Radio (Slave) ID.
 If your MultiHop radio has no rotary dials, continue to the next step. - 5.
 Form the wireless network by binding the slave and repeater radios to the master radio.
-If the binding instructions are not included in this datasheet, refer to the quick start guide or product manual. - 6.
+If the binding instructions are not included in this datasheet, refer to the product manual for the binding instructions. - 6.
 Observe the LED behavior to verify the devices are communicating with each other. - 7.
-Configure any I/O points to use the sensors connected to the Sure Cross devices. - 8.
 Conduct a site survey between the MultiHop radios.
-If the site survey instructions are not included in this datasheet, refer to the product manual. - 9.
+If the site survey instructions are not included in this datasheet, refer to the product manual for detailed site survey instructions. - 8.
 Install your wireless sensor network components.
-If the installation instructions are not included in this datasheet, refer to the product manual.
+If the installation instructions are not included in this datasheet, refer to the product manual for detailed installation instructions.

-For additional information, including installation and setup, weatherproofing, device menu maps, troubleshooting, and a list of accessories, refer to one of the following product manuals:
+For additional information, including installation and setup, weatherproofing, device menu maps, troubleshooting, and a list of accessories, refer to one of the following product manuals.

-MultiHop Data Radio Quick Start Guide: 152653 MultiHop Data Radio Instruction Manual: 151317 MultiHop Register Guide (End User Edition): 155289
+MultiHop Radio Quick Start Guide: 152653 MultiHop Radio Product Manual: 151317

+• MultiHop Register Guide (End User Edition): 155289

-Configure the DIP Switches
+Configuring the DIP Switches

-Before changing DIP switch positions, disconnect the power.
-For devices with batteries integrated into the housing, remove the battery(ies) for at least one minute.
-DIP switch changes are not recognized until after power is cycled to the device.
+Before making any changes to the DIP switch positions, disconnect the power.
+DIP switch changes will not be recognized if power isn't cycled to the device.